Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Design

 \textbf{Workflow.} Not every model is capable of synthesizing Verus verified programs without source Rust programs as reference.
 Naturally, a model's inherent knowledge about Rust, Verus, and verification will affect the quality of its synthesis.
 Consequently, \approach{} conducts its synthesis in several iterations.

 First, \approach{} fine-tunes a base LLM (specifically, Llama-3.3-70B-Instruct) using the SAFE dataset, which consists of about 10,000 Verus verified programs and about 15,000 associated debugging data.
-This fine-tuned model with basic Verus knowledge becomes the initial \textit{proof generator}.
+This fine-tuned model with basic Verus knowledge becomes the initial proof generation model (i.e., \textit{proof generator}).
 We use a Llama model here since that is the choice of the original SAFE work.

 Then, this initial proof generator performs self-synthesis and tutorial-based synthesis, generating an initial set of Rust programs with Verus specifications and proofs.

 Once we judge that the initial model has reached its limit in generating diverse programs (the criterion will be presented soon later), we process all the synthesized programs, removing duplications, and conduct one round of debugging on the not-yet-verified ones.
 The resulting data set is then used to fine-tune our next-iteration proof generator still using Llama-3.3-70B-Instruct as the base model.
 Then this new proof generator goes through the whole process again and produces the final \approach{} dataset.